 The DSL will inform parents at an early stage and keep them involved in the process, unless there is a good reason to believe that involving them would put the pupil at risk of harm.

 Referring to the police

-If it is necessary to refer an incident to the police, this will be done through our Safer Schools Officer
+If it is necessary to refer an incident to the police, this will be done through our Safer Schools Officer Lucy Hobley or by dialling 101.

 Recording incidents